keijeizei/regular-impressions/README.md

 - Commands are recommended to be written one command per line unless the commands are nested.
 - Symbols and punctuations DO NOT need to be escaped.
 - Multiple commands are concatenated using line breaks.
-- Tabs can be used to indent for readability.
+- Tabs and spaces can be used to indent for readability.

 ## Commands
 #### `repeat`